1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is IBS-M?

-Irritable Bowel Syndrome Mixed (IBS-M) is a subtype of IBS where you experience both constipation and diarrhea along with abdominal discomfort or cramps.
+Irritable Bowel Syndrome Mixed (IBS-M) is a mix of IBS consisting of constipation and diarrhea and abdominal pain or cramps.

 What causes IBS-M?